mokingbird-xyz/mb-viewer-downloads/README.md

 ---

-## ✨ What is MB_viewer?
+## 🎯 What is MB_viewer?

-MB_viewer instantly previews TypeScript React components and design files without any setup.
-Perfect for Claude AI users and designers!
+MB_viewer is a **free desktop application** built specifically for **Claude AI users** and developers who need to instantly preview and edit TypeScript React components without any build tools or complex setup.

+### 🔥 Perfect for Claude AI Users
+Stop copying Claude's `.tsx` outputs to CodePen!
+MB_viewer lets you drag, drop, and instantly see your components rendered - with **advanced search**, **zoom control**, and **multi-file comparison**.

+### ⚡ Zero Setup Required
+No npm install.
+No webpack.
+No configuration.
+Just drag, drop, and preview.
+Available in Win(.exe), Mac and Linux

+### 🎨 Production-Ready Features
+Advanced search with highlighting, per-panel zoom (50-200%), multi-slot selection, and professional editing tools.

+---

+## ✨ Features

 ### 🎯 Key Features (v2.5.0)

+- ⚡ **Instant Preview** - Drag & drop files, see results immediately
+- 📝 **Live Editor** - Edit code, preview changes in real-time
+- 💾 **100% Offline and private** - No internet connection required
 - 🔍 **Advanced Search** - Find text with live highlighting in edit & preview modes
 - 🔎 **Per-Panel Zoom** - Independent zoom control (50-200%) for each file
 - 🎯 **Multi-Select** - Ctrl+click slots to choose which appear in double view
-- ⚡ **Instant Preview** - Drag & drop files, see results immediately
-- 📝 **Live Editor** - Edit code, see changes in real-time
 - 🎨 **Multiple Themes** - Light, Dark, GitHub, Monokai editor themes
 - 📊 **Multi-File Compare** - View up to 4 files side-by-side
-- 💾 **100% Offline** - No internet connection required

-### ⭐ Previous Features (All Maintained):
-- ✅ Live editor with real-time preview
-- ✅ Per-file editor themes (Light, Dark, GitHub, Monokai)
-- ✅ Full-panel drag & drop zones
-- ✅ Click links in markdown to open in browser
-- ✅ Save & Save As support
-- ✅ Update checker in Help menu
-- ✅ Multi-file comparison (up to 4 files)
-- ✅ Support for 9 file types (TSX, JSX, HTML, MD, TXT, JSON, CSS, JS, SVG)

 ### 📁 Supported File Types